dnstrach/ChefsKiss/README.md

 The APIRecipe view folder contains composed and custom views for the explore, saved, and detail views.
 Grid views are reused for the search and category views.

 ### Model
-The MyRecipe model contains a MyRecipe, Ingredient, Equipment, and Instruction classes for a user to create their own personal cookbook.
+The MyRecipe model contains MyRecipe, Ingredient, Equipment, and Instruction classes for a user to create their own personal cookbook.
 Ingredient, Equipment, and Instruction objects are initialized separately from the MyRecipe class so that they are identifiable in a list.

 ### View Model
 The MyRecipe view model folder contains two files to construct the add/edit and detail views.
 The AddEditRecipeViewModel contains CRUD methods for MyRecipe and other methods to upload an image.
 The RecipeDetailViewModel contains methods to display the navigation title and prep/cook times.